aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-tag-operations/add-new-table-node-with-tag/_index.md

 import com.aspose.note.TagIcon;
 ```

-## Step 1: Set up the Document
-First, create a fresh `Document` instance that will hold the OneNote page.

 ```java
 // The path to the documents directory.
 String dataDir = "Your Document Directory";
 // create an object of the Document class
 Document doc = new Document();
 ```

-## Step 2: Initialize Page, TableRow, and TableCell
-Here we **insert table row java** by creating a `TableRow` and a single `TableCell`.
-The cell is then attached to the row.

 ```java
 // initialize Page class object